Rolls-Royce says guidance for this year and 2015 unchanged

-The company, the second-largest maker of aircraft engines after U.S. group General Electric (GE.N), saw its shares tumble on October 17 when it said profit would not rise next year, blaming canceled and delayed orders.
+The company, the second-largest maker of aircraft engines after U.S. group General Electric, saw its shares tumble on October 17 when it said profit would not rise next year, blaming cancelled and delayed orders.

 "Excluding these charges, our guidance is unchanged for 2014, 2015 and the medium-term outlook, as outlined on 17 October," Rolls-Royce said in its statement on Thursday.